AcroMedia/orange_ecom_profile/README.md

 # Drupal Orange E-Commerce Profile

+**Notice**\
+Development for this theme has moved to [Drupal.org](https://drupal.org).
+If you want to submit issues, develop, or use this theme please visit the [new project page](https://www.drupal.org/project/orange_ecom_profile).\
+No pull requests submitted to this repository will be accepted.

 > Custom profile by Acro Media Inc.

 An installation profile for Drupal 8.x that includes [Commerce 8.2.x](https://github.com/drupalcommerce/commerce) and common modules for projects.